 Here’s a story.
 When we started traveling together, we were both corporate employees so we used all the vacation days to travel.
 We mastered using every official holiday, every day off work to travel.
 That wasn’t enough so next, we started asking for unpaid leaves, too.
 We traveled for work a bit and we joined some volunteering assignments abroad.

 We’re exploring freelancing as a career in order to combine it with the travel lifestyle we built.
 Some of us are currently not employed by a company so cheers to running your own parade!
 Freelancing has definitely some pros, like the freedom we all want too much.
 It also has some challenges, especially when your lifestyle is “travel as much as you can”.

 So to the question: yes, we do work while traveling.
 Having in mind the story above, “work” has meant different things over the time for us.

-Sometimes work means answering mails, making phone calls with clients, do some quick tasks online.
+Sometimes work means answering emails, making phone calls with clients do some quick tasks online.
 Work can also mean 10-12 hours in front of the PC drafting articles, book chapters, editing photos and videos, or actually creating the experience in front of them.

 We travel to do volunteering work (e.g. China and India), we travel for projects to educate ourselves (e.g. Erasmus+), we travel to do crazy endeavors (e.g. explore dance in different cultures), or we travel to work in an international teams and bring positive change (like improving tax system in Senegal).